Examples for .NET

 - SDK initialization;LoginAs

-- call to the user whose TrueConf ID is entered in the corresponding input field.
+- call to the user whose TrueConf ID is entered in the respective input field.

-The UpdateConnectionState method utilizes the following property methods:
+The UpdateConnectionState method uses the following property methods:

 IsStarted

-(2) — the user is in a call or conference
+– checks if the client is in a call or conference.

 # Example 2.
 Demonstration of working with TrueConf links